 - Mic needs to be set up in a very quiet space because it’s very sensitive

-It has three custom condenser capsule with four polar pattern settings — stereo, bidirectional, cardioid and omnidirectional.
+It has three custom condenser capsules with four polar pattern settings — stereo, bidirectional, cardioid, and omnidirectional.
 Includes a reliable analog-to-digital converter chip with a separate analog circuit path that you can use on advanced mixers and preamps.

 - Easy to use and to make adjustments